 • Applicants must be committed to excellence in patient management, client service, and clinical teaching.

 • Teaching responsibilities will include didactic, laboratory and small group clinical instruction in ophthalmology and related disciplines.
 Clinical instruction in the Veterinary Teaching Hospital will be directed primarily toward professional students and ophthalmology residents, with occasional participation in the instruction of interns and residents from various other disciplines.

 • Active participation in general ophthalmology service activities and engagement in the ophthalmology resident training program is expected.

 • Research responsibilities will vary based on the interest and qualification of the candidate.
 Independent and/or collaborative creative scholarship is expected in order to contribute to the scholarly mission of the department.

 • An applicant with the ability and interest in fostering diversity in the curriculum and department is desirable.

 • Board certification or completion an approved ABVO residency program and fulfillment of all credentialing requirements to take the American Board of Veterinary Ophthalmology (ABVO) certification exam.

 • Rank and salary will commensurate with qualifications and experience of the successful candidate.

-• Review of applications will begin this fall, and will continue until the position is filled.
+• Review of applications will begin immediately, and will continue until the position is filled.

 • Though negotiable, the anticipated start date of the position is July 1, 2017.